gabriele-mastrapasqua/react-dashboard/README.md

 # Analytics dashboard

-Single page application and REST API that shows the advertisement views (in the advertisement slang, they are called "impressions") coming from mobile devices and that answers the following questions:
+A Single page application and a REST API server that shows the advertisement views coming from mobile devices and that answers the following questions:

 * How many impressions are coming from each device?
 * How many impressions for each hour of the day?